zain-x/container/mdContainer/js/Labs/Lab04.md

    - Handle form submission to create new `Order` objects.
    - Store the orders in localStorage.
    - On page refresh, retrieve orders from localStorage and display them.
    - Add a button to clear all orders.
-(Optional)

 ---